nhamilakis/virtual-dataset/README.md

 ```

+- Input can be taken from yaml or json files (using mount_from_index_file function)

+- Input can also be another directory (using mount_from_location function)

 ## CLI

 A command line utility exists to allow usage from outside python.

-When installing the package a command line is installed in the current environment.
+When installing the package the `vmount` command is installed in the current environment.

 ```bash
 ❯ vmount